TheUnixDemon/TheUnixDemon/README.md

 ### ABOUT ME

 Hello, I'm TheUnixDaemon!
 While my education I learned basics of computer science at the school BBS|ME.<br>
-I have a great interest in the system administration and the web development.
+I have a great interest in the system administration and web/software development.
 I like to solving different logcial problems in these areas.
 I will upload some of my projects here, like process automation scripts and APPs.
 </p>
 <p>
 For now I learn the PHP framework Laravel and the JS/TS framework NextJS.